Crezco-Limited/.github/profile/README.md

 # Hi we’re Crezco! 👋

 Hello we’re Crezco.
-We’re a startup focussed on making payments easy, we build cardless solutions, you can find out more about us at [crezco.com].
+We’re a startup focused on making payments easy, we build cardless solutions, you can find out more about us at [crezco.com].

 This is our github organisation, there’s not much to see here but behind the scenes this is where a development team store all our application code.